NunoCardoso/AdventOfCode/README.md

 ## Status

 .
-2015 DONE, and optimized
+2015 DONE, OPTIMIZED
 .
 2016 IN PROGRESS, stuck on 22 (hard disk move)
 .
-2017 IN PROGRESS, free for 11 (node is available)
+2017 IN PROGRESS
-- 2018 IN PROGRESS (=> for 2024)
+- 2018 IN PROGRESS
 - 2019 TODO
 - 2020 TODO
-- 2021 IN PROGRESS ([] array thing)
+- 2021 IN PROGRESS (stuck on 18 [] array thing)
-- 2022 DONE My first
+- 2022 DONE My first, Needs fix after 16
-- 2023 NOT DONE needs clear and optimize
+- 2023 DONE needs clear and optimize
--
+- 2024 ONGOING

 ## Dependencies